formal-foundry/agda-web-api/README.md

 API endpoints:
  * get  /
- * push /agda {Two files are expected in the body (Problem.agda, Problem.json).
+ * post /agda {Two files are expected in the body (Problem.agda, Problem.json).
 A structured example can be found in /data. }

 In case of any questions or doubts, please write to info@formalfoundry.ai